People

 • Bryne Hadnott (Washington University in St. Louis ’13; now Data Curator and Storyteller at Stanford University)

-• Cecilia Sanders (Harvard ’16; co-advised with Glenn Sellar (JPL); now graduate student at Caltech, geology)
+• Cecilia Sanders (Harvard ’16; co-advised with Glenn Sellar (JPL); now Postdoctoral Fellow at Johns Hopkins University)

 • David Smith (Troy High School, ’13)